MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Implementation

 \section{Implementation}

-MesoHops is an open-source Python package available for download on \href{https://github.com/MesoscienceLab/mesohops}{Github}.
-The version of MesoHops used here (1.4) depends on the NumPy,\cite{numpy} SciPy,\cite{scipy} and Numba\cite{numba} libraries and supports the linear [Eq. \eqref{HOPS_linear}], nonlinear [Eq. \eqref{eq:NonLinearHops}], normalized nonlinear [Eq. \eqref{eq:NormNonLinearHops}], and linear absorption [Eq. \eqref{eq:C(t)_final_normalized_a}] equations-of-motion detailed in Appendix \ref{app:EoM}.
-In addition, MesoHops supports adHOPS calculations using the nonlinear, normalized nonlinear, and linear absorption equations that exhibit size-invariant scaling ($\mathcal{O}(1)$) as a function of system size in large aggregates.
-Fig. \ref{fig:SizeInvariance} plots the average CPU time for adaptive normalized nonlinear (panel a) and linear absorption (panel b) calculations as a function of the number of molecules in a linear chain model (details given in Appendix \ref{app:SizeInvariance}).
-In both cases, MesoHops reaches a size-invariant regime where the average CPU time does not meaningfully increase with longer chains around the 10s of sites.
-In the current implementation, the limiting factor is the memory associated with pre-calculating the noise trajectory associated with each site.
-To avoid excessive memory allocations associated with the noise trajectories, we only calculate the noise $z_{n,t}$ for the first 1000 sites of any linear chain, sufficient to encompass all dynamics during the 2 ps trajectory.
-Looking forward, we expect this memory limitation can be removed by calculating noise on-the-fly for systems with more than $10^3$ molecules.
+MesoHOPS is an open-source Python package.\cite{mesohops_1_4} The version of MesoHOPS used here (1.4) depends on the NumPy,\cite{numpy} SciPy,\cite{scipy} and Numba\cite{numba} libraries and supports the linear (Eq. \eqref{HOPS_linear}), nonlinear (Eq. \eqref{eq:NonLinearHops}), normalized nonlinear (Eq. \eqref{eq:NormNonLinearHops}), and linear absorption (Eq. \eqref{eq:C(t)_final_normalized_a}) equations-of-motion detailed in Appendix \ref{app:EoM}.
+In addition, MesoHOPS supports adHOPS calculations using the nonlinear, normalized nonlinear, and linear absorption equations that exhibit size-invariant scaling ($\mathcal{O}(1)$) as a function of system size in large aggregates.
+Fig. \ref{fig:SizeInvariance} plots the CPU time for adaptive calculations as a function of the number of molecules in a linear chain model (details given in Appendix \ref{app:SizeInvariance}) when the system is singly-excited (panels a and b, normalized nonlinear and linear absorption equations-of-motion) and doubly-excited (panel c, normalized nonlinear equation-of-motion).
+In all cases, MesoHOPS reaches a size-invariant regime where the average CPU time does not meaningfully increase with longer chains around the 10s of sites.
+In the current implementation, there are two limiting factors associated with memory: first, pre-calculating the noise trajectory for each environment, and, second, storing the full system Hamiltonian for the double-excitation manifold.
+To avoid excessive memory allocations we only calculate the noise ($z_{n,t}$) for the first 1000 sites of any linear chain, sufficient to encompass all dynamics during the 2 ps trajectory, and we limit the size of the 2-particle calculations to 1000-site chains.
+Looking forward, we expect these memory limitations can be removed by constructing the noise and the 2-particle system Hamiltonian on-the-fly for calculations involving more than $10^3$ molecules.